egison/egison/README.md

 * Pattern-matching with multiple results (backtracking)
 * Non-linear pattern-matching

-It enables us to express non-linear pattern-matching against unfree data types intuitively as above demonstrations.
+It enables us to express non-linear pattern-matching against non-free data types intuitively as above demonstrations.

 Furthermore, Egison realizes the following feature.
 We can even modularize patterns like functions keeping above features.